 Remember, online courses are fully digital products.
 There are no shipping costs involved, the production cost is very low (the main resource is my time), and they only cost a limited amount to host on a server.

 It's no secret that this type of online-only business that only sells digital products is a very lucrative and viable type of business, compared to most traditional businesses.

-Why did I choose a LLC or Limited Liability Corporation?
+Why did I choose an LLC or Limited Liability Corporation?

 I chose this type of company because it tends to be ideal for small business owners, as my company assets are completely separated from a fiscal point from my personal assets.

-Let's say that for example my company by some reason gets into trouble and needs to close (which is unlikely for an online course company).
+Let's say that for example my company for some reason gets into trouble and needs to close (which is unlikely for an online course company).

 With an LLC, unless in the case of proven reckless management, any debts of my company are not going to have to be paid by having to sell for example my house or my car.